Latest Windows 10 Update Is A Privacy Threat? Ensure Win10 Creators Update Doesn’t Reset Security Settings

 Microsoft is about to release the much awaited Creators Update for Windows 10 to the general public.
 The free for all update will be sent out to Windows 10 users in stages, but those who wish to grab the latest update that is said to bring several new creative features, can do so.
 Security experts, however, are cautioning that the Win10 Creators Update could mess with your carefully set up privacy settings.

 The highly awaited Windows 10 Creators Update is set to reach its 400+ million users starting tomorrow.
-Given the fact that Microsoft has been stringently testing the update for the past several months, Windows 10 users who wish to grab the Creators Update a little early, can head to Microsoft’s Update Center and download the update tool.
+Given the fact that Microsoft has been stringently testing the update for the past several months, Windows 10 users who wish to grab the Creators Update a little early can head to Microsoft’s Update Center and download the update tool.
 However, despite the update being absolutely safe, experts are cautioning users to wait for the notification and then apply the update through the internal Windows Update tool.

 According to feedback from users who downloaded and applied the Creators Update, it appears it causes problems in the privacy settings.
-It seems manually downloading and applying Windows 10 Creators Update using Microsoft’s Windows 10 Update Assistant is known to cause privacy settings to revert back to their default values.
-While the change in the settings doesn’t adversely affect security of a Windows 10 user, the reversal isn’t something that people who are paranoid about the information Microsoft collects.
+It seems manually downloading and applying Windows 10 Creators Update using Microsoft’s Windows 10 Update Assistant is known to cause privacy settings to revert to their default values.
+While the change in the settings doesn’t adversely affect the security of a Windows 10 user, the reversal isn’t something that people who are paranoid about the information Microsoft collects.

 You can install the Windows 10 Creators Update manually right now https://t.co/9KqaIPU8t8 pic.twitter.com/3kIKsvoB2P